CDIGlobalTrack/rxdjango-demo/tutorial/Tutorial-step-0.md

 ## Frontend (Typescript + React)

-Keep the backend running and open a new terminal at rxdjango-demo folder to start the frontend.
+Keep the backend running and open a new terminal at rxdjango-tutorial folder to start the frontend.

 ### 1. Create a React Project with TypeScript